amch-med23/printf/Doc/Documentation.md

 %x, %X: Unsigned hexadecimal integer format specifier.
 %b: prints a number in binary format.
 %r: prints a strig in reverse.
-%R: printf the rot13 incodeing of a string.
+%R: printf the rot13 incoding of a string.
 %%: A literal % character (escape sequence for a single %).

 Flags: